-For travel to Belgium and sanitary measures (testing, quarantine, …) in place, please consult the website of the FPS Health and overview on:
+For sanitary measures (testing, quarantine, …) in place in Belgium, please consult the website of the FPS Health and overview on:

 All travelers, regardless of their nationality, are bound to strictly abide by these measures

-As of September 25th, Belgium no longer prohibits but strongly advises against non-essential travel outside of Europe for Belgian citizens and permanent residents in Belgium.
+Belgium still strongly advises against non-essential travel outside of Europe for Belgian citizens and permanent residents in Belgium.

 On the websites of the Belgian Aliens’ Office and the Belgian Crisis Centre you will find further information about whether or not a travel is essential and which sanitary regulations must be complied with when you can still travel:.